Details You Need To Know About Car Hauler Insurance

 Risks of Car Hauling

 When cars are towed by a commercial hauler, they are secured on the car carrier.
 The driver is typically responsible for any damage to the car or carrier.

 Expect to cover damage if a car is stolen during loading or unloading, damaged when you drive under a low bridge or vandalized while in your care.

-Other risks include accidents while you're on or off the road, liability if you cause property damage or other accident and theft or vandalism to your car carrier or vehicles you haul.
+Other risks include accidents on or off the road, liability for property damage or injury, and theft or vandalism to your carrier or the vehicles you haul.

 What Types of Car Hauler Insurance Coverage Do You Need?